ucsb-cs56/w20/_labWIP/proj01.md

 Then, pull request, merge it into master, and deploy it to Heroku and test there.

-## Step 5: Implement Location Query Service
+## Step 5: Implement a Location Query Service

 This step will proceed in a manner similar to step 9 of lab07b.

 First, Create a feature branch with an appropriate name.

 In the `services` directory, create a `LocationQueryService` similar to the `EarthquakeQueryService`.
 * Your first version of it should return fake JSON, just as we did in lab7b (step 9b).